Tikiti/ecf-docs/markdown/xml-formats/ecf-format-v1.0.md

 ## Section D: DescuentosORecargos (Global Discounts/Surcharges)

-Global discounts/surcharges that apply to the entire invoice (not per item).
+Global discounts/surcharges that apply to the entire invoice⁷⁵ (not per item).
 Up to 20 `<DescuentoORecargo>` entries can be included.

 **XML Structure:**
 ```xml